-The supplementary information set out on page 95 have been compiled in accordance with the Guidance of Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants.
+The supplementary information set out on page 98 have been compiled in accordance with the Guidance of Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosure Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants.

-TAN SRI DATO' LIM KANG YEW Director

-LEE HUN KHENG Director
+On behalf of the Board, TAN SRI DATO' LIM KANG YEW Director .....
+LEE HUN KHENG Director Kuala Lumpur

-Kuala Lumpur

-Date: 31st July 2014

-On behalf of the Board,